qnbs/Comic-Gen-PWA/README.md

 1.  **Provide Text**: Start on the main screen.
 You can choose a classic book from the library, paste text copied from a source like Project Gutenberg, or upload your own `.txt` file.
 2.  **Review Scenes**: The app will take a moment to analyze your text.
 You will then be presented with a "Comic Script".
 Review each scene, make edits to the visual prompts, and adjust action scores as needed.
 3.  **Define Characters**: Based on the script, the app identifies characters.
 Click "Generate Appearance" for each one to create a consistent visual reference.
-You can re-generate until you are satisfied.
+You can re-generate until you are satisfied, or manually edit the text description.
 4.  **Generate Comic**: Once characters are defined, proceed to generate the full comic page.
 This involves generating an image for each panel and composing them.
 5.  **Customize & Export**: Use the floating settings panel to fine-tune the final look.
-When ready, use the download buttons to save your comic as a CBZ or PDF file.
+When ready, use the download buttons to save your comic as a CBZ, PDF, or ZIP file.

 ### 🏗️ Architectural Concept